ging/fiware-chef_validator/README.rst

 ======================

-An OpenStack validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API
+An OpenStack validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native REST API

 Getting Started
 ---------------